Designing-Hope/designing-hope.github.io/content/chapter-01.md

 Webster himself wrestled with its definitions in his *1828 Dictionary*.

 >
-**Hope:** A desire of some good, accompanied with at least a slight expectation of obtaining it, or a belief that it is obtainable. hope differs from wish and desire in this, that it implies some expectation of obtaining the good desired, or the possibility of possessing it.
+**Hope:** A desire of some good, accompanied with at least a slight expectation of obtaining it, or a belief that it is obtainable.
+Hope differs from wish and desire in this, that it implies some expectation of obtaining the good desired, or the possibility of possessing it.
 Hope therefore always gives pleasure or joy; whereas wish and desire may produce or be accompanied with pain and anxiety.

 This first definition plants the seed of possibility.
 It seeks not only to define what hope is but also to reaffirm what it isn’t.
 It even ends with a veiled warning that “wish and desire may produce or be accompanied with pain and anxiety.”
 This distinction is crucial in my work.
 His second definition gets closer to the hope I’ve grown to know and love.